Sigma Delta Chi (sorority): History

-In April, 1902, on the campus of Northeast Missouri State University, four girls formed a "friendship club".
+In April 1902, four female students formed a "friendship club" at the First District Normal School (now Northeast Missouri State University).
 The club grew to nine members and the name T.T.C. was adopted.
-When the club grew to twelve members, the name was changed to A.O.T.
+When the club grew to twelve members, its name was changed to A.O.T.
 It is reported that one member "could not keep her pledge," so a more "permanent" organization was formed.
-Thus begins the Alpha chapter of Sigma Delta Chi sorority.
+The result was the Alpha chapter of Sigma Delta Chi sorority.

-In the summer months of 1902, the "initiatory and christening service" were crafted, along with important documents.
-In the fall of 1902, the Beta chapter at Warrensburg Teachers College (Central Missouri) was chartered.
-Two years later, the Gamma chapter was chartered at Forest Park Academy and Delta at Northwest Missouri State University.
+In the summer of 1902, the "initiatory and christening service" were crafted, along with important documents.
+In the fall of 1902, the Beta chapter at Warrensburg Teachers College (how the University of Central Missouri) was chartered.
+Two years later, the Gamma chapter was chartered at Forest Park Academy and Delta at the Fifth District Normal School (now Northwest Missouri State University).

 Conclaves were held every two years, beginning in 1906.
 The final conclave, in 1912, ruled that the sorority would only charter at normal schools.
 The Gamma chapter was lost as a result.

 The Delta chapter dissolved in 1915 per a university ban on secret organizations.
-Northwest Missouri State University records gave its final date as March 18, 1914.
+Northwest Missouri State University records indicated that its final date as March 18, 1914.

-With only two chapters left, members decided to petition a national sorority.
+With only two chapters left, the sorority's members decided to petition a national sorority for membership.
 In October 1915, Alpha chapter sent a petition to Sigma Sigma Sigma.
 On November 11, 1915, it was installed as the Mu chapter of Sigma Sigma Sigma.
 Ryle's history book stated, "All indicators point to a very pleasant evening, yet the girls must have thought of the old Sigma Delta Chi, now taking its place permanently in the history of the college."